 Achievement Scholarship, English

 Assistant Director, CIC · University of Washington’s Expository Writing Program, 2019-Present.
-I work with the EWP team to implement methods and practices to better assist EWP teachers and students.
-My particular area is Computer-Integrated Courses (CIC).
+Collaborated with EWP team to implement methods and practices to assist EWP teachers and students.
+Organized quarterly teaching workshops.
+Active participant in grant meetings.
+Managed blog for Computer-Integrated Courses.

-Gallery Manager · The Beans Gallery, Chicago, Il, 2017-2018.
-I managed and curated art shows and community events in a small local gallery.
-Efficiently managed/organized calendars, contracts, and invoices.
+Gallery Manager · The Beans Gallery, Chicago, IL, 2017-2018.
+Managed and curated art shows and community events in a small local gallery.
+Efficiently organized calendars, contracts, and invoices.
 Used Adobe suite to promote events and artworks

 Archivist Assistant · University of Hawaiʻi, Special Collections Library, Honolulu, Hi, 2016- 2017.
-I assisted the lead archivist in organizing old texts and documents.
-I organized incoming archival documents.
-Helped the preservation team to restore old photographs and books.
+Assisted the lead archivist in organizing and restoring old texts and documents.
+Used spreadsheet to organize incoming archival documents.

 University of Washington, 2018-

-English 131: Composition: Exposition (2 sections).
-This course teaches the fundamentals of claim-based composition.
+English 131 Composition Exposition (2 sections): Developed a syllabus that guide students through the fundamentals of claim-based composition, such as complex claims, intertextuality, and inquiry-based research.
 My particular course focused on experimental writing in response to Black arts and literature.

-English 110: Stretched Introductory Composition (1 section).
-This course places an emphasis on the creation of claim-based projects, teaching students composition forms and strategies for developing an elaborate project.
+English 110 Stretched Introductory Composition (1 section): Developed a syllabus that guides students through the research process when creating claim-based projects, teaching students composition forms and strategies for developing an elaborate project.
 My course focused on the composition styles of art writers and reviewers and highlighted concepts of multimodality and cultural studies.

 “Ojih Odutola’s Birmingham (2014)” A Year In Black Art.
 Black Embodiment Studios.
 V.3.
 2020.
 11-15.